Waivers in Removal Proceedings

 - Lawful permanent resident (LPR) parent or spouse

-- S. citizen or LPR children are not qualifying relatives.
+- S. citizens or LPR children are not qualifying relatives.

-An applicant must demonstrate that his or her qualifying relative (or the applicant himself or herself, if a VAWA self-petitioner) would suffer extreme hardship if the applicant were refused admission to or removed from the United States as a result of the denial of the waiver.
+An applicant must demonstrate that their qualifying relative (or the applicant, if a VAWA self-petitioner) would suffer extreme hardship if the applicant were refused admission to or removed from the United States due to the denial of the waiver.